IFTTT, an abbreviation for If This Then That, connects various web services together using conditional statements that trigger particular actions.

 - Actions are the “that” part of a recipe.
 They are the output that results from the input of the trigger.

 - Ingredients are basic data made available from a trigger.
 For example, that data that are available from the email trigger include subject, body, attachment, received date, and the sender’s address.

 I recommend you use IFTTT if you’re trying to free up some of your time in posting new content to your social channels.
 When I create new blog posts, for example, I like the links to go out on Twitter at least 4 times on the day of publication.
-You can do that if you create enough recipes.
+You can do that if you create enough applets.

 This is a fremium tool.
 The free account is pretty good but there are limitations, such as only being able to connect one facebook page per account.
-The solution is to create separate/muliple free accounts if you really need to push content to more than one Facebook page.
+The solution is to create separate/multiple free accounts if you really need to push content to more than one Facebook page.

 In closing, I’d like to warn you by saying the social networks frequently update their usage policies and change their API.
-This means ingredients from some of the channels used in recipes can stop working at any time, so monitor them.
+This means ingredients from some of the channels used in applets can stop working at any time, so monitor them.